crudjt/crudjt-ruby/README.md

 ## Storage Characteristics
 * CRUDJT **automatically removing expired tokens** after start and every 24 hours without blocking the main thread
 * **Storage automatically fsyncs every 500ms**, meanwhile tokens ​​are available from cache

+# Multi-process Coordination
-* For multi-process scenarios, the library uses gRPC over an insecure local port and is intended for local processes only, not for inter-machine or internet-facing communication
+For multi-process scenarios, CRUDJT uses gRPC over an insecure local port for same-host communication only.
+It is not intended for inter-machine or internet-facing usage

 # Limits
 The library has the following limits and requirements